Georges034302/scb-akkodis-course/session6/session6-demo.md

 ---

-## 🔑 Step 4: Enforce Pull Request Approval

-1. Go to your **GitHub Repo → Settings → Branches**
-2. Add a **Branch Protection Rule** for `main`
-3. Enable:
-   - Require pull request reviews before merging
-   - Require status checks (e.g., lint, validate)
-   - Limit who can push to `main`

-This ensures governance teams must approve policy changes.

----

-## 🔄 Step 5: Validate in Azure Portal
+## 🔄 Step 4: Validate in Azure Portal

 1. Go to **Azure Portal → Policy → Definitions** to confirm policy appears
 2. Navigate to **Policy → Assignments**